wcm-io/wcm-io-handler/media/src/site/markdown/component-properties.md

 | `wcmio:mediaFormatsMandatory` | Resolving of all media formats is mandatory.
 | `wcmio:mediaCropAuto`         | Enable "auto-cropping" mode for this component by setting to true.

+These component properties are also inherited from components linked with the `sling:resourceSuperType' property.